10 Unmissable hikes in Thailand

 Start / Finish point: Carlito’s Bar, Tonsai beach road

-To start the walk, head away from Tonsai pier, towards Carlito’s bar on Tonsai road.
+To get to the start of the walk, head away from Tonsai pier, towards Carlito’s bar on Tonsai road.
 Keep following this road away from the centre of town until the road splits into two.
 Turn right, past Hippies bar and continue following the road alongside the beach.
 (If you reach the mosque, you’ve missed the turn to hippies bar and need to go back).

-The trail to Long beach starts behind the Bayview resort, along a smooth path with beautiful views of the sea.
+From the Bayview resort, you’ll see a smooth path that skirts the edge of the beach, with beautiful views of the sea.
+Follow this path until you arrive at the Viking resort.
 You will walk through the Viking resort (this is a great stop for a drink along the way!) and continue on a trail through the forest.
 The last section through the forest can be a bit uneven, but it is manageable in sandals as long as you look where you’re going.
 This walk is best done when the tides are out as you can walk along the beach and over the rocks in some sections.

 Tip: A Lot of people visit Koh Phi Phi on a day trip from Phuket, but I’d really recommend staying on the island for a few days to really experience everything it has to offer.